ikosmidis/detectseparation/README.md

 Detecting and checking for Infinite maximum likelihood estimates
 ----------------------------------------------------------------

-@heinze+schemper:2002 used a logistic regression model to analyze data from a study on endometrial cancer \[see, @agresti:2015, Section 5.7 or
-\`?endometrial\` for more details on the data set\].
-Below, we refit the model in @heinze+schemper:2002 in order to demonstrate the functionality that **detectseparation** provides.
+Heinze and Schemper (2002) used a logistic regression model to analyze data from a study on endometrial cancer (see, Agresti 2015, Section 5.7 or `?endometrial` for more details on the data set).
+Below, we refit the model in Heinze and Schemper (2002) in order to demonstrate the functionality that **detectseparation** provides.

     library("detectseparation")
     data("endometrial", package = "detectseparation")